-On some installations the draft may be excessive due to a high chimney.
-In these cases, the draft should be adjusted within the recommended range specified in the above appropriate table.
+On some installations, the draft may be excessive due to a high chimney.
+In these cases, the draft should be adjusted to within the recommended range specified in the appropriate table above.
+This may be done using a barometric damper, a restrictor, or a locking quadrant damper.
+Such devices must be installed and adjusted by a qualified technician.